masq/masq.github.io/_posts/2022-07-16-making-something-from-nothing.md

+---
-# Making Something From Nothing
+title: Making Something from Nothing
+date: 2022-07-18 00:00:00 UTC
+categories: [Explain Like I Am 5]
+tags: [
+	programming,
+	hacking,
+	learning,
+	ground-up,
+	nothing,
+	making,
+	something,
+	from,
+	make,
+	create,
+	how,
+	binary,
+	computer,
+	program,
+	computers
+]
+---

-# How do you make something from... nothing?
+## How do you make something from... nothing?

 When you want to learn how to program, you will come upon two different types of resources.
 One of those resources will start with the assumption that you know how to program already, you're just trying to learn a different programming